Vaneer420/realest-music/README.md

 # Realest Music

-# The RR custom-made music bot!
+The RR custom-made music bot [I](https://github.com/vaneer) made for my friends.

 ## Commands

 - `m!help` - Displays commands and allows you to view information on other commands